 Don explained the opportunity to re-align work within the current staff to gain traction as we move forward.

 Don explained the role of the Association is to be “in service” to the Council and that the job of the Association is to support the work of the Council.
-Don also explained there is no need to change the Board and there are people serving on both Boards.
+Don also explained there is no need to change the Board and that there are people serving on both the Board and the Gulf of Maine Council.

 Don introduced the “Next Steps” document.
 He said that he didn’t want to sound frantic but really stressed the need to work judiciously as we move forward.
 He stressed the need to “post the job” as soon as possible for Fund Development efforts.

 Don was encouraged by the work session as he watched the group come together.
-He can recognize a lot of “horse power” among the group as Joan Leblanc has a strong interest in being point person for the Council and the Executive Director taking on more of a role.
+He recognized a lot of “horse power” among the group as Joan Leblanc has a strong interest in being point person for the Council and the Executive Director taking on more of a role with fund development.

-Cindy highlighted the FY2015 conditions and the loss of the Restoration Partnership that has provided great work for 12 years.
+Cindy highlighted the FY2015 conditions and the loss of the Restoration Partnership that has provided for great work for 12 years.
 The FY2015 budget for the Council is currently estimated at $265,000.

 Cindy highlighted that there are long term needs and short term needs.
 She provided history that 95% of our past funding has been from Federal Sources.
-While that is no longer available, we look forward to:
+While we will continue to pursue federal sources , we will alsolook forward to:

-Ecosystem designation-sources from Canada
+Ecosystem designation in the US and similar designation in-Canada

-Endowment Litigation Funding
+Endowment funding -LMtigation Funding

-Foundation Funds-Cultivating proposals
+Foundation Funds-Cultivation of contacts andproposal writing

 There is vision for the Board to oversee Fund Development in a new capacity.
 Some reports will come to the Board.
 Would like to call upon the Board to assist if available.
 The Executive Committee will have oversight.
-Final Approval will be by the Executive Committee.
+Final Approval for the first two next steps outlined will be by the Executive Committee.

 There are 3 Letters of Interest being worked on to submit to NOAA Program Office with answer expected in April/May 2014.
-There is DFO funds and Royal bank of Canada being worked on for Restoration.
+There is a DFO proposal and anticipate another Royal bank of Canada proposal for Restoration.

 We have an investment in Juli Beth/Birchline LLC and all the work that has been done.